ospfbgp/stepcg-git/etc/syslog-ng/conf.d/readme.txt

 # send logs to librenms

 # z-stepcg.conf
+# catch all logs and send to /opt/www/syslog/all.log
+# send VOSS cli commands via a string match and STOP
 # send voss logs to /opt/www/syslog/voss.log
-# catch all logs and send to /opt/www/syslog/all.log